vikaskurapatibat/DDP/README.md

 Reason why the square droplet isn't moving even when the accelerations are there.
 Solved, they were moving with low accelerations.

 Need to rerun the square droplet problem with the modified parameters once again.
+Done.

+Ask sir how to change the solver according to the scheme.

+Kelvin Helmholtz problem works with almost all with a little mixing.